 (or have Public Safety bill your account).

-Books may be borrowed for 28 days.
-Staff may borrow books for 120 days.
+Students may borrow books for 28 days.
+Faculty/staff may borrow books for 120 days.

 The Instructional Media Center has different loan periods.

-Renewals are permitted once online, assuming the book is not overdue.
+Renewals are permitted once online - 28 days for students and 120 days for faculty/staff - assuming the book is not overdue.

 Click on the "My Account"